YinYF2024/SDSI/README.md

 # SDSI
-A Self-Supervised Despeckling Strategy for Intensity SAR images
+A Self-Supervised Despeckling Strategy for Intensity SAR images.
+The dataset and trained models will be available later.